Brooklyn Game Store

 Action taken:

-Multiple interactive points were added that fit a 90’s style game store:
+Multiple interactive points were added that fit a 90’s style game store experience:

 ❖ TV screens that react to button presses or other objects (inspired by NYC game stores, which would let people play game demos in-store)